 Antibiotics - Infections are frequent complications in patients with myelodysplastic syndrome either due to low blood counts or immune therapies.
 Hence, antibiotics may be recommended to treat infections.

 A bone marrow transplant (stem cell transplant) is often a curative treatment for myelodysplastic syndromes, where the patient receives new stem cells that can grow into healthy blood cells in the bone marrow.
-During the procedure, high doses of chemotherapy is used to kill the defective blood cells in the bone marrow and then are replaced with healthy cells obtained from a donor (allogeneic transplant).
+During the procedure, high doses of chemotherapy are used to kill the defective blood cells in the bone marrow and then are replaced with healthy cells obtained from a donor (allogeneic transplant).

 The prognosis is determined based on the results obtained from diagnostic tests.
 The blood counts, percentage of immature blood cells (blast cells) in the bone marrow, and the types of chromosomal abnormalities together affect the prognosis of the condition.
-The average survival for a patient with mild disease at the time of diagnosis could be around 5.7 years, and 0.4 years for a patient with severe disease.
+The average survival for a patient with a mild disease at the time of diagnosis could be around 5.7 years, and 0.4 years for a patient with severe disease.